 The ability of the Structured Product to make distributions will be subject to various limitations, including the terms and covenants of the debt it issues.
 For example, performance tests (based on interest coverage or other financial ratios or other criteria) may restrict a Fund's ability, as holder of the equity interests in a Structured Product, to receive cash flow from these investments.
 There is no assurance any such performance tests will be satisfied.
 Also, a Structured Product may take actions that delay distributions in order to preserve ratings and to keep the cost of present and future financings lower or the Structured Product may be obligated to retain cash or other assets to satisfy over-collateralization requirements commonly provided for holders of the Structured Product's debt.
-As a result, there may be a lag, which could be significant, between the repayment or other realization on a loan or other assets in, and the distribution of cash out of, a Structured Product, or cash flow may be completely restricted for the life of the Structured
+As a result, there may be a lag, which could be significant, between the repayment or other realization on a loan or other assets in, and the distribution of cash out of, a Structured Product, or cash flow may be completely restricted for the life of the Structured Product.

-Product.
 If a Fund does not receive cash flow from any such Structured Product that is necessary to satisfy the annual distribution requirement for maintaining a Fund's RIC status, and a Fund is unable to obtain cash from other sources necessary to satisfy this requirement, a Fund could fail to maintain its status as a RIC, which would have a material adverse effect on a Fund's financial performance.

 Structured Products are typically privately offered and sold, and thus, are not registered under the securities laws.
 As a result, investments in certain Structured Products or other asset-backed securities may be characterized by a Fund as illiquid securities.
 A Fund may invest in any tranche of a Structured Product, including the subordinated/equity tranches.
 If applicable accounting pronouncements or SEC staff guidance require a Fund to consolidate the Structured Product's financial statements with a Fund's financial statements, any debt issued by the Structured Product would be generally treated as if it were issued by a Fund.
-Further, there can be no assurance that a bankruptcy court, in the exercise of its broad equitable powers, would not order that a Fund's assets and liabilities be substantively consolidated with those of a Structured Product, rather than kept separate, and that creditors of the Structured Product is not consolidated bankruptcy estate (including a Fund's assets).
-If a Structured Product is not consolidated to it, which may be more or less than the cash a Fund received from the Structured Product, and none of the Structured Product's liabilities would be reflected as a Fund's liabilities.
+Further, there can be no assurance that a bankruptcy court, in the exercise of its broad equitable powers, would not order that a Fund's assets and liabilities be substantively consolidated with those of a Structured Product, rather than kept separate, and that creditors of the Structured Product is not consolidated with a Fund, a Fund's only interest in the Structured Product will be the value of its retained subordinated interest and the income allocated to it, which may be more or less than the cash a Fund's liabilities.
 If the assets of a Structured Product are not consolidated with a Fund's assets and liabilities, then the leverage incurred by such Structured Product may or may not be treated as borrowings by a Fund for purposes applicable limitations on a Fund's ability to issue debt.